One more death recorded in Lincoln

-There was one more coronavirus death recorded over the weekend in Lincoln.
+There was one more coronavirus death recorded in the latest 24-hour period in Lincoln.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Lincoln.